 That did not go over well.
 Wanda James, one of the most respected entrepreneurs in the cannabis industry, responded: “this is going big.”

 Other leaders voicing their support for the MCBA’s position and withdrawing from the conference included Aunt Zelda’s co-founder Mara Gordon, as well as former Drug Policy Alliance California policy manager Amanda Reiman, who’s now vice president for community relations at Flow Kana.

 Stone’s presence has long made many cannabis activists uneasy.
 But he’s also been seen by some as a symbol of the common ground that conservatives and liberals can find on the issue of legalization.
 That uneasy alliance was shaken by Trump’s words and actions in the past week.
 For many, inviting a close Trump advisor like Stone to a cannabis event jumped a lane over the past seven days.
 What was once seen as a good-faith instance of reaching across the political aisle became a show of tacit support for Trump’s toxic views on race and violence.

-Kaliko Castille summed up the feeling of many in the MCBA camp in Weed News
+Kaliko Castille summed up the feeling of many in the MCBA camp in Weed News earlier today:

 “Maybe Roger Stone isn’t a racist, but you know what’s just as bad as being a racist?
 Using other people’s racism as a means to achieve your own political ends.
 There are plenty of well-intentioned conservatives that are coming around on our issue who don’t flirt with racism to make their point.
 If you want a principled conservative with political connections to speak at your events, invite Grover Norquist.